craftcms/docs/docs/commerce/1.x/docs/order-status-emails.md

 Before setting up emails for Craft Commerce.
 Ensure that your Craft CMS installation has email configured correctly.

-You can set up your email gateway in the Craft CMS control panel by going to `Settings ⟶ Email`.
+You can set up your email gateway by going to Settings → Email in the Control Panel.

-If you want to have a different From Email and From Name for your Commerce store emails, which overrides the Craft CMS email defaults, go to `Commerce ⟶ Settings ⟶ General Settings` and enter in your store from name and email address.
+If you want to have a different From Email and From Name for your Commerce store emails, which overrides the Craft CMS email defaults, go to Commerce → Settings → General Settings and enter in your store from name and email address.

 <img src="assets/new-email-settings.png" width="645" alt="New Email Settings.">

 # Creating an Email

-To create an email go to `Commerce ⟶ Settings ⟶ Emails` and click “New Email”.
+To create a new email, go to Commerce → Settings → Emails, and click “New Email”.

 Emails have the following configuration settings:

 ## Name

-Enter the name of this email as it will be shown when managing it in the control panel.
+Enter the name of this email as it will be shown when managing it in the Control Panel.

 ## Email Subject